 It is against the law to touch or disturb a sea turtle, and local authorities enforce this law with great pride.
 In fact, you’ll probably run into police tape that has been erected around sleeping turtles to keep a safe perimeter for the gentle giants.
 And you should alert the lifeguard if you’re the first person to see a sea turtle on the beach.
 The lifeguard will thank you before putting up the protective perimeter in order to allow the turtle to rest undisturbed.

 Hawaiian locals view the sea turtles as a part of their Ohana which means family or home.
 Act with Aloha, respect the turtles and help protect the Hawaiian Ohana by obeying this state law.

 You can spot turtles on every island in Hawaii.
-Here are some suggestions broken down by island.
+Here are some suggestions are broken down by the island.

 The electric blue waters of attract tourists and wedding parties from around the world.
 The idyllic white sand reaches out into the water to create a rocky sandbar that separates two swimming pools.
 The smaller pool, on the east side of the sandbar, features protected waters, a rocky bottom, and plenty of marine greens to feast on.

 You’re likely to catch a glimpse of feeding turtles in the smaller pool at Poipu Beach Park.
 And the turtles often wander onto the shore to take a warming nap.
 That’s when the authorities move in to put up a police tape perimeter for the sleeping turtle.

 This is an incredibly popular beach with plenty of lifeguards, so no sea turtle goes unnoticed.
 That also means there’s heavy enforcement for Hawaii’s no-touch law so make sure to keep a safe distance while taking your pictures.